Luang Prabang Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of ASEAN member states and a few other countries can enter Laos without a visa
+Citizens of ASEAN member states and select other countries may enter without obtaining a visa in advance

 Arrival Process